2020 dismissals of inspectors general: Department of State

 On Friday, May 15, at 10 p.m., the White House announced that State Department inspector general Steve Linick had been removed.
 Trump appointed Stephen Akard, the director of the State Department's Office of Foreign Missions, as acting inspector general.
 The White House said Trump had dismissed Linick at the request of Secretary of State Mike Pompeo.
 Linick had been investigating whether Pompeo had used government employees to run personal errands for him.
 In a separate, almost completed investigation, Linick was reportedly looking into whether Pompeo had evaded Congressional limitations on arms sales to Saudi Arabia and the United Arab Emirates by declaring an emergency, even though none existed.
 A third line of inquiry into Pompeo was his regular hosting of several dozen lavish, taxpayer-funded "Madison Dinners" at the State Department for hundreds of attendees, including many influential business and media figures; there were concerns that Pompeo had been using the dinners to further his own political career (assembling the names and contact information of possible future contributors and fundraisers), rather than for official diplomatic purposes, potentially violating the Hatch Act.

 Pompeo defended his recommendation to remove the IG, said he "should've done it some time ago", and dismissed the accusations as "crazy stuff", but he did not provide any justification for the IG removal.
 He initially said his action could not have been retaliatory because he had not been aware of any of the investigations; however, he later acknowledged that he had provided written responses to one of the IG probes.
-He faces calls to testify before Congress, even though the White House would likely block such an appearance.
+He faced calls to testify before Congress, even though the White House would likely block such an appearance.
 On May 22, the Houston Chronicle editorial board said that regarding Linick's dismissal, there is "growing concern it was engineered to derail ongoing investigations" into Pompeo.